“Everyone is busy selling”

 After a lengthy period of time without anyone appearing, I walked towards the exit.
 Unsurprisingly, I saw the sales manager standing by himself, once again staring at his mobile phone.
 He was doing nothing.

 I asked him if anyone was ever going to come and help me.
 “Everyone’s busy selling” he said, yet again.
-And he pulled a face like this one:

 By this point, I was so fed up with the 'sales experience' I’d received, I asked him point blank “But is anyone buying?
 I wanted to buy something but you’ve made it so difficult I’ll be buying from your competition”.